syrop/syrop.github.io/_posts/2019-02-10-lazy-initialization-of-viewmodel.markdown

 This article will explain how to initialize a `ViewModel` using the simplest syntax that has occurred to me so far.

-This is the follow-up to [another one][TextInputEditText] in which I already wrote about lazy initialization of `ViewModel`.
+It is the follow-up to [another one][TextInputEditText] in which I already wrote about lazy initialization of `ViewModel`.

-This time I believe I found a simple solution.
+This time I believe I found a simpler solution.
 I use it in my projects [Victor-Events][victor-events] and [Wiktor-Navigator][navigator].

 When you apply this solution, you will only have to write the following code to initialize a `ViewModel` lazily: